caraya/personal-blog/content/blog/javascript-package-managers-deep-dive.md

 Pros

-* No node_modules (with PnP): Plug'n'Play mode gets rid of the node_modules folder entirely.
+* **No node_modules (with PnP)**: Plug'n'Play mode gets rid of the node_modules folder entirely.
 Instead, it generates a single .pnp.cjs file that tells Node.js exactly where to find every package (which are stored in a .yarn/cache folder as zip files).
-* Instantaneous Installs: With PnP, "installs" are near-instant because it's just updating the .pnp.cjs mapping file, not copying thousands of files.
+* **Instantaneous Installs**: With PnP, "installs" are near-instant because it's just updating the .pnp.cjs mapping file, not copying thousands of files.
 * Strictest Dependency Management: PnP makes "phantom dependencies" impossible.
 If it's not in package.json, your code cannot access it, period.
-* Faster Script Execution: Project scripts (yarn test, yarn build) start faster because Node.js doesn't need to perform thousands of I/O operations to find files in node_modules.
+* **Faster Script Execution**: Project scripts (yarn test, yarn build) start faster because Node.js doesn't need to perform thousands of I/O operations to find files in node_modules.
-* Excellent Monorepo Support: Workspaces are a first-class citizen.
+* **Excellent Monorepo Support**: Workspaces are a first-class citizen.

 Cons

-* Major Compatibility Issues: This is the biggest hurdle.
+* **Major Compatibility Issues**: This is the biggest hurdle.
 Any tool that makes assumptions about the node_modules folder (like older versions of TypeScript, ESLint, or React Native) will break.
 While many tools now support PnP, it's not universal and requires configuration.
-* Steep Learning Curve: PnP is a completely new paradigm.
+* **Steep Learning Curve**: PnP is a completely new paradigm.
 Debugging it is unfamiliar, and it requires "patching" incompatible dependencies, which Yarn can sometimes do automatically (yarn pnpify).
-* "Node-Modules" Mode: To mitigate compatibility issues, Yarn2 can be run in a node-modules mode, which works similarly to PNPM (using symlinks).
+* **"Node-Modules" Mode**: To mitigate compatibility issues, Yarn2 can be run in a node-modules mode, which works similarly to PNPM (using symlinks).
 However, this disables the primary PnP feature.

 ## Comparative Analysis